ejucovy/django-vcexport/README.txt

 Your model instances will be serialized to JSON and saved in repository paths that look like `/module/name/class/name/instance_pk`.

+To be honest, versioning a model wholesale seems like a pretty bad idea to me, unless you're very careful about versioning every related model, and unless you're versioning the model schemas side-by-side with the content.
+But it's fun to experiment with at least.

 To use the latter, your model should subclass svndjango.models.SVNDoc in the same manner.
 Text fields to be versioned must be declared explicitly, by using the svndjango.models.SubversionedTextField field instead of the standard TextField.